ranjitlall/al-folio/_pages/book.md

 **Book Launch**

-The book launch for _Making International Institutions Work_, featuring Joseph Stiglitz and Raj Chetty, took place on 16 May 2023 at Nuffield College, University of Oxford.
+The book launch for _Making International Institutions Work_, featuring Joseph Stiglitz and Raj Chetty, took place on 16 May 2023 at Nuffield College, University of Oxford (see poster).